openmina/openmina/status.md

 - Block production logic
   - [x] Without transactions and without proof
   - [x] Full block with proof
-  - [x] Blocks with transactions.
+  - [x] Blocks with transactions
 - Networking layer
-    - [x] P2P layer in general along with serialization/deserialization of all messages
+    - [x] P2P layer in general, along with serialization/deserialization of all messages
     - RPCs support
         - [x] `Get_some_initial_peers`(this is not used by the OCaml node)
         - [x] `Get_staged_ledger_aux_and_pending_coinbases_at_hash`